-HEALTH SCIENCES 5400 Advanced Qualitative Analysis Credit hours: 3.00 narrative, ethnography, and grounded theory will be discussed.
+HEALTH SCIENCES 5400 Advanced Qualitative Analysis

+Major theoretical and philosophical aspects of various qualitative methodologies such as phenomenology, hermeneutics, narrative, ethnography, and grounded theory will be discussed.
 Each student will generate a qualitative research proposal.
-Prerequisite(s): Admission to a graduate þrogram Equivalent: Health Sciences 5850 (Advanced Qualitative Analysis) (prior to 2011/2012)
+Prerequisite(s): Admission to a graduate

+(HIST)